SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 Once the entire Workspace Review is completed or the time frame for the Workspace Review resolution has passed, you receive a **Workspace Review Completion email**.

-In this email you can find a quick look into how many workspace review tasks were completed, and how many workspaces were reviewed.
+In this email, you can find out how many workspace review tasks were completed and how many workspaces were reviewed.

 The following information is provided:
 * **Total number of workspaces** for which the Workspace Review was completed